Stephen Larkham: Later career

-Coaching
+Coaching career

 Brumbies and Australia

 In 2010, Larkham returned to the Brumbies ahead of the 2011 Super Rugby season to take up the role of attack coach.
 He worked under the head coach of Tony Rea who left the franchise at the end of that season.
 Larkham and newly appointed head coach Jake White made a formidable duo, as during the 2012 Super Rugby season, the Brumbies went from being the fourth best Australian franchise to the second best behind the Queensland Reds.
 Larkham's attacking influence saw the Brumbies pick up 5 bonus points wins, and an overall better point difference in favor of for.
 He guided Matt To'omua and Christian Lealiifano to world class fly-half options, which helped the Brumbies secure the top Australian conference position during the 2013 Super Rugby season, finishing second overall losing in the final to the Chiefs 27–22.
 In 2014, Jake White dramatically resigned as head coach, with Larkham and Laurie Fisher being appointed joint coaches for that season.
 They finished second in the Australian conference and fourth in the standings after the regular season.
-They faced the Waratahs in the Semi-final, losing 26–8 in Sydney.
+They faced the Waratahs in the semi-final, losing 26–8 in Sydney.

 In 2015, Fisher left his role to join Gloucester, with Stephen being appointed head coach.
-In Larkhams's debut season as head coach, he led the Brumbies to the Semi-Final of the 2015 Super Rugby season, finishing sixth in the overall standings at the end of the regular season.
+In Larkhams's debut season as head coach, he led the Brumbies to the semi-final of the 2015 Super Rugby season, finishing sixth in the overall standings at the end of the regular season.
 The Brumbies finished with 9 out of 16 wins, which included 3 wins over South African opposition and 2 wins over New Zealand opposition.
 The season also included a 29–0 win over the Queensland Reds in Brisbane, to make the Brumbies the first team to have held a team scoreless twice against the same opponent.
 During the qualifier round, the Brumbies convincingly beat the Stormers in Cape Town 39–19, to set up an away semi-finals against first seeds Hurricanes.
 The Brumbies lost this match 29–9 to be eliminated from Champions contention.

 On 27 February 2015, newly appointed Wallabies coach Michael Cheika appointed Larkham as the backs and attack coach for the national side for the 2015 Rugby World Cup.
 That campaign saw a marked improvement in the team's performance, with the Australians winning the shortened Rugby Championship competition that year, going on to eliminate World Cup hosts England in pool play, and contesting the final against New Zealand (losing 34–17).
 Larkham remained with the national side until February 2019, when he was controversially sacked by Cheika after coming under intense pressure following a number of years of poor results.

 Munster

-Larkham joined Irish provincial side Munster as their senior coach ahead of the northern hemisphere 2019–20 season, where he works alongside head coach Johann van Graan, defence coach JP Ferreira and forwards coach Graham Rowntree.
+Larkham joined Irish provincial side Munster as their senior coach ahead of the Northern Hemisphere 2019–20 season, where he works alongside head coach Johann van Graan, defence coach JP Ferreira and forwards coach Graham Rowntree.
 Larkham left Munster upon the conclusion of the 2021–22 season to return to his native Australia.